-Page last updated 1.12.2011
+Page last updated 12.09.15

 Fully Automatic transmission/Gearbox

-Please Note Repairs to the FTC.ECU (Brains) of your automatic gearbox and Gear selector module PCB (Printed circuit board) can now be undertaken by
+Please Note Repairs to the FTC.ECU (Brains) of your automatic gearbox and Gear Selector module, PCB (Printed circuit board) can now be undertaken by:-

 Most of the information and photographs on this page has been donated by various owners in an attempt to help others overcome problems, despite the fact that I have collated it I cannot vouch for any of the procedures or details on this page as my own car is a manual gearbox and I know little about the fully automatic transmissions fitted to the 'A' Class or any other car.